benknoble/benknoble.github.io/_posts/2019-07-15-plink-release.md

 Run the file (`chmod u+x dotfiles.plink`), and then use make as usual! `env` can be replaced with `perl` if you don't have it.

-You can then start to take of plink syntax, all documented in the module and on GitHub.
+You can then start to take advantage of plink syntax, all documented in the module and on GitHub.

 Also see [vim-plink][] for vim syntax files!